 The most important festival in Rome in February is the eight-day-long festival called Carnevale.
 Carnevale is the Italian name for Mardi Gras, the annual celebration preceding Christian Lent.

 Lent is a religious observation in which its participants hold 40 days of fasting and prayer.
 That period begins on Ash Wednesday and ends on Easter Sunday: The run-up to Lent is one big party, particularly on the weekend just prior to Martedi grasso, or Fat Tuesday, the last day of the festivities.

 Dates for Carnevale in Italy vary with the official Vatican calendar for Easter, but the festival starting date is always between February 3 and March 9.
-Events are held throughout the city, beginning with the opening parade in the Via del Corso, replete with Italian masquerade masks and elaborate costumes.
-All the major plazas in Rome—Piazza di Spagna, Piazza Navona, and Piazza della Repubblica—hold theatrical and children's events.
-The Castel Sant'Angelo usually has a decorated artificial ice rink for mid-winter skating.
+Events are held throughout the city, beginning with the opening parade on Via del Corso, replete with Italian masquerade masks and elaborate costumes.
+All the major piazzas in Rome—Piazza di Spagna, Piazza Navona, and Piazza della Repubblica—hold theatrical and children's events.
+Castel Sant'Angelo usually has a decorated artificial ice rink for mid-winter skating.

 Carnevale is also an excuse for kids to be mischievous, from dousing friends and adults with handfuls of confetti, to even throwing raw eggs and flour at each other.

 You'll see sidewalks strewn with thousands of little pieces of colorful confetti.

 The Piazza del Popolo, where fierce riderless horse races once occurred, today features horse-back costumed parades during Carnevale, culminating in a horse show where equestrian stars and their horses perform acrobatics, dressage, and dancing to music.

 You can also find historical reproductions of 16th-17th-century Italian plays (in Italian), a merry-go-round, puppet shows, and holiday-themed sweets.